NoorahSmith/bitcoin-core/doc/build-osx.md

 ### 2. Compile

 After configuration, you are ready to compile.
-Run the following in your terminal to compile Bitcoin Core:
+Run the following in your terminal to compile Smithcoin Core:

 ``` bash
 cmake --build build     # Append "-j N" here for N parallel jobs.